What are we doing to keep students safe?

 In addition, what someone puts on the internet can be a criminal offence if it is deemed to be offensive to another person.
 In particular, any comments degrading race, gender, religion or sexuality can be reported to the police as a hate crime, by the victim or anyone else that sees it and is offended.

 Another worrying trend is the ease in which messages can be sent to large groups of people about events that are undesirable.
 For example, we have had instances of students from other schools posting invitation to fights and parties where alcohol and drugs have been present.
-We would encourage you to know exactly where your daughter is at all times and be aware that they may be drawn into risk taking behaviour that they know is wrong/dangerous through peer pressure.
+We would encourage you to know exactly where your daughter/son is at all times and be aware that they may be drawn into risk taking behaviour that they know is wrong/dangerous through peer pressure.
 Talk to them about what they would do if they found themselves in a situation that got out of control.
 Make sure they have strategies to protect themselves.

 We would urge you to be extremely vigilant about what internet sites your child is using and ensure your parental controls are set to the appropriate setting.
 In particular, check the smart phone apps she is using as these are more difficult to put controls on.
-However, there is a wide variety of software and advice available to parents at www.internetmatters.org or www.parentinfo.org.
+However, there is a wide variety of software and advice available to parents at https://www.internetmatters.org/ or https://parentinfo.org/.
 You can restrict the Wi-Fi on certain devices in the home and Wi-Fi at certain times.
 Go to www.bt.com/staysafe, www.sky.com/security, search ‘Virgin Media Parental Controls’, www.talktalk.co.uk/security.
 Young people will inevitably find ways to get around parental controls so even when you have these set up please continue to be vigilant.
 In general, we would advise that you limit the time your child has on technology and, in particular social media.
-You will find that her happiness and interaction with family life is much improved as a result.
-Encourage use of the internet in communal family areas and be concerned if your child is spending a lot of time on her own in her room on social media.
+You will find that their happiness and interaction with family life is much improved as a result.
+Encourage use of the internet in communal family areas and be concerned if your child is spending a lot of time on their own in their room on social media.
 Supervise internet use for homework as this can be a key time for distraction onto other sites.